classic-terra/core/custom/gov/README.md

   x/gov params.
 * A mapping from `VotingPeriodProposalKeyPrefix|proposalID` to a single byte.
 This allows us to know if a proposal is in the voting period or not with very low gas cost.
-* A mapping from `UUSDMinKeyPrefix|proposalID` to a single byte.
+* A mapping from `USTCMinKeyPrefix|proposalID` to a single byte.
 This allows us to determine the minimum amount of LUNC that a specific proposal must deposit to pass the deposit phase.

 For pseudocode purposes, here are the two function we will use to read or write in stores: